kyma-project/cli/docs/gen-docs/kyma_install.md

    4. If overrides have been defined, apply them.
    5. Set the admin password.
-   6. Patche the Minikube IP.
+   6. Patch the Minikube IP.

 ```bash